 Alongside spending the day skiing, many celebrations and events are held especially in European resorts where there is a strong Catholic tradition.
 Easter egg hunts such as those hosted in Courchevel are a great way to spend time with the family.
 And, of course, with not one but two Bank Holidays you can minimize the time you take off work while maximizing the time you spend on the slopes.

-High altitude resorts in particular, such as Tignes and Val d’Isere, have had an excellent snow record the past couple of years.
+You might think that all this excellent sunshine and warmer temperatures will mean a succession of slushy and icy ski runs.
+But the high altitude resorts in particular, such as Tignes and Val d’Isere, are known for having an excellent snow record.
 And with glacier skiing and an army of snow-cannons these resorts have a snow-sure reputation even late into the season.

 Image courtesy of Vail Resorts